opensciences/opensciences.github.io/repo/contribute/index.md

 # 2. If you want to participate in our hackathons:

 We will be periodically hosting hackathons to track down and add SE data and papers en masse.
-If you are interested in joining one, either remotely with Google Hangouts or in person in Engineering Building II at North Carolina State University, click [here](/repo/contribute/hackathon.html) for instructions. {% if page.title %} {{site.hackathonInfo}}{% endif %}
+If you are interested in joining one, either remotely with Google Hangouts or in person in Engineering Building II at North Carolina State University, fill out [this Google interest form](https://docs.google.com/forms/d/18s9ZLb7TTLcXVRovqRcn5YEN6Js9aJZgPfn_2qz3WFE/viewform?usp=send_form) and look at the instructions on [how to help during the hackathon](/repo/contribute/hackathon.html). {% if page.title %} {{site.hackathonInfo}}{% endif %}